Schiit Stack Connections Diagram

 Initial Results

 I’ve only had my Schiit stack in place for a couple of days.
 That’s not long enough to have a strong opinion about the quality of the hardware or the clarity of the audio it produces.
 However, I played a few songs that I know from years of listening to them.
 They come from a variety of genres, but I know all of them well.
-I immediately discovered two things.
+I immediately discovered three things.

 First, I can hear elements of those songs that I haven’t heard before, which was surprising.
 Guitar strings seem slightly more vibrant, deep synths are less muddled or hidden, and there’s an overall crispness to some voices.
 It’s very nice to experience music this way.
 I realized that I hadn’t really heard those songs before, only less clear versions of them on weak audio systems.